nemozny/ibgateway-raspberry-64/README.md

 out of scope
 ...

 After you have set up your IBC, do not forget to make all scripts executable.
-I made that mistake several types.
+I made that mistake several times.
 ```
 $ cd ibc
 $ chmod +x *.sh